KBalderson/Jekyll-Rake-RSync-Deploy/README.md

 ================
 ================

-Note: Do not include a trailing slash on your destination variable in _config.yml
+Note: Requires 'destination' ([see Jekyll docs](https://github.com/mojombo/jekyll/wiki/Configuration)) to be set in _config.yml, or it will try to rsync "/".
+Do not include a trailing slash on the 'destination' variable.

 Thanks to [henrik](https://github.com/henrik) for the [rsync bash script](https://github.com/henrik/henrik.nyh.se/blob/master/tasks/deploy) that I stole to make this.